abyssparanoia/rapid-go-worker/README.md

 ## what is this

-- rapid-go-woker for running on container
+- rapid-go-worker for running on container
 - using cloud build for CI/CD

 ## how to develop